-Another option to simplify your investing experience: Invest in an account that offers automated-investors and automatic quarterly rebalancing, like SoFi Invest®.
+Another option to simplify your online investing experience: Invest in an account that offers automated-investors and automatic quarterly rebalancing, like SoFi Invest®.
 And when you open an account with SoFi, you’ll have access to a team of financial advisors who can help you establish your financial goals and set a plan to help you reach them.

 Focus Your Goals